llvm/circt/docs/FormalVerification.md

 <p align="center"><img src="/includes/img/smt_based_formal_verification_infra.svg"/></p>

 The overall flow will insert an explicit operation to specify the verification problem (e.g., `verif.lec`, `verif.bmc`).
-This operation can then be lowered to an encoding in SMT, an interactive theorem prover, a BDD, or potentially being exported to existing tools (currently only SMT is supported).
+This operation could then be lowered to an encoding in SMT, an interactive theorem prover, a BDD, or potentially being exported to existing tools (currently only SMT is supported).
 Each of those might have their own different backend paths as well.
 E.g., an encoding in SMT can be exported to SMT-LIB or lowered to LLVM IR that calls the Z3 solver.

 In the following sections we are going to explain this lowering hierarchy in more detail by looking at an example of SMT based LEC.